tandasat/CheckSDL/README.md

 These criteria are defined and explained in [Windows ISV Software Security Defenses](http://msdn.microsoft.com/en-us/library/bb430720.aspx) and the pages linked by this page.

 There are some differences between this tool and SDL.
-For example, this tool defines severity for each check point either Critical or High for simplicity, while SDL priolitalized them as either Critical, High or Moderate, but most thigs are conforming to SDL.
+For example, this tool defines severity for each check point either Critical or High for simplicity, while SDL prioritized them as either Critical, High or Moderate, but most things are conforming to SDL.
 Other caveats are listed on a Note section.

 Sample Output